jumphone/www/courses/c02/s01/index.md

 ### Slide 11: Introduction to Linux
 **Content:**
-- In this section, we’ll discuss Linux and CentOS 7.
-- Linux is an open-source operating system.
-- It’s customizable and widely used for high performance tasks.
+Let’s start with the Linux operating system, a cornerstone of this course.
+You’ll discover what Linux is and why it’s crucial in data analysis, machine learning, and scientific research.
+We’ll also overview CentOS 7, the Linux version we’ll use on our server.

 ---

-### Slide 12: Why Linux?
+### Slide 12: Linux: The Open-Source Advantage
 **Content:**
-- Linux is used in programming, data analysis, and server management.
-- CentOS 7 is stable, secure, and ideal for data processing.
-- It’s a free version of Red Hat Enterprise Linux (RHEL).
+Linux is an open-source OS, free to use, modify, and share.
+Known for stability, security, and flexibility, it’s preferred for servers and high-performance computing.
+Almost all the world’s most powerful supercomputers run on Linux due to its superior performance, scalability, and customization.

 ---

-### Slide 13: CentOS 7
+### Slide 13: Why Linux Over Windows or macOS?
 **Content:**
-- CentOS stands for Community ENTerprise Operating System.
-- Suitable for handling large datasets.
-- Commonly used in server environments.
+For data analysis and machine learning, Linux offers key advantages.
+Most tools and libraries, like R and machine learning frameworks, are optimized for Linux.
+It’s lightweight and efficient, ideal for complex computations, and its commands are tailored for data scientists and researchers.

 ---

-### Slide 14: Importance of Learning Linux
+### Slide 14: CentOS 7: Our Linux Distribution
 **Content:**
-- Essential for large-scale data work.
-- Used in machine learning and bioinformatics.
-- Helps manage files and run programs smoothly.
+CentOS, short for Community ENTerprise Operating System, is a popular Linux distribution based on Red Hat Enterprise Linux.
+It provides a stable, reliable environment, especially for servers, and is widely used in academic and research institutions due to its cost-effectiveness.

 ---

-### Slide 15: Command-Line Interface
+### Slide 15: Interacting with Linux via the Command Line
 **Content:**
-- Linux is command-line based.
-- Interaction is through text-based commands.
-- Efficient and powerful once you get used to it.
+To work with Linux, you’ll often use the terminal or command-line interface (CLI).
+Unlike a GUI, the terminal lets you interact with the system by typing commands.
+This method is powerful and efficient for tasks like managing files, running programs, and setting up environments.

 ---

-### Slide 16: No GUI on CentOS 7
+### Slide 16: Essential Linux Commands
 **Content:**
-- CentOS 7 has no graphical user interface by default.
-- Common in server environments to save resources.
-- You’ll interact with the system through the terminal.
+As part of this course, you’ll learn basic Linux commands like `ls` to list files, `cd` to change directories, and `cp` to copy files.
+These commands form the foundation for your interactions with the Linux system and will become essential tools in your work.

 ---

-### Slide 17: Power of the Command Line
+### Slide 17: Understanding the Linux File System
 **Content:**
-- Fast: Navigate and manage files quickly.
-- Flexible: Write scripts to automate tasks.
-- Combine programs and commands for complex tasks.
+Linux organizes everything into a hierarchical structure with the root directory (/) at the top.
+Key directories include `/home` for user files, `/etc` for configuration files, and `/usr` for software and libraries.
+Navigating this structure using the terminal is crucial for managing files and running programs.

 ---

-### Slide 18: Stability and Security
+### Slide 18: User Permissions in Linux
 **Content:**
-- Linux is known for its stability and security.
-- Open-source means constant improvements.
-- Reliable for long-term, resource-heavy tasks.
+Linux is built with security in mind.
+Each file or directory has permissions that dictate who can read, write, or execute it.
+You’ll learn commands like `chmod` and `chown` to manage these permissions, which are essential for tasks like editing documents or executing scripts.

 ---

-### Slide 19: Practical Applications
+### Slide 19: Remote Access with Termius
 **Content:**
-- Learn to navigate Linux through the command line.
-- Familiarize yourself with file management and text editors.
-- Essential for working on R projects.
+Since we’ll be working with a server, you’ll need to know how to connect remotely.
+Termius is a terminal emulator that allows you to connect to your CentOS 7 server from your local machine.
+This tool gives you access to the system as if you were sitting in front of it.

 ---

-### Slide 20: Future Skills
+### Slide 20: Secure File Transfer with SFTP
 **Content:**
-- By the end of the course, you’ll be able to analyze data in R and navigate Linux.
-- Manage projects and access remote servers.
-- A valuable skill for your career in data science.
+To manage files on the server, you’ll use SFTP (Secure File Transfer Protocol).
+SFTP lets you transfer files between your local computer and the server securely.
+During the course, you’ll learn how to use SFTP through Termius to move files seamlessly.

 ---

 ---

-### Slide 21: Logging into the Linux Server
+### Slide 21: Logging into CentOS 7 Server
 **Content:**
-- Focus on accessing the Linux server for the course.
-- Introduction to the terminal and command line.
-- Essential for interacting with CentOS 7.
+- Today, we will learn how to log into a CentOS 7 server using the terminal.
+- This skill is crucial for this course as we will be using the server extensively.
+- We will use Termius, a tool that allows secure remote access to the server.

 ---

-### Slide 22: Using a Remote Server
+### Slide 22: Understanding the Terminal
 **Content:**
-- Access the server over the internet.
-- Common in industry for large datasets and heavy computations.
-- Allows use of powerful hardware and secure work environment.
+- The terminal is a text-based interface for interacting with your system.
+- Unlike graphical interfaces, it requires typing commands.
+- It is powerful and efficient for managing servers and large data systems.

 ---

-### Slide 23: Connecting with Termius
+### Slide 23: Using SSH with Termius
 **Content:**
-- Termius for secure connections to remote systems.
+- SSH (Secure Shell) enables secure connections to remote servers.
-- Uses SSH (Secure Shell) protocol.
-- Install Termius on Windows, macOS, or Linux.
+- Termius uses SSH to connect to the CentOS 7 server.
+- It provides a user-friendly interface for managing connections.

 ---

-### Slide 24: Setting Up Termius
+### Slide 24: Installing Termius
 **Content:**
-- Need server’s IP address, username, and password or private key.
-- Provided by John.
-- Enter login details and click “Connect”.
+- Download Termius from its website.
+- Install it on your local machine (Windows, macOS, Linux).
+- Open the application after installation.

 ---

-### Slide 25: Logging In
+### Slide 25: Creating a New Connection
 **Content:**
-- Prompted for password or private key.
+- Click “New Host” in Termius.
+- Enter the server’s IP address and your login credentials.
-- After authentication, you’re logged into the server.
+- Save the connection settings.
-- See the command line interface (CLI) or terminal.

 ---

-### Slide 26: Introduction to the Terminal
+### Slide 26: Connecting to the Server
 **Content:**
-- Text-based interface for interacting with the server.
-- No icons or windows, only text commands.
-- Powerful tool for managing and running programs on Linux.
+- Double-click the saved server connection.
+- Termius will connect to the server using SSH.
+- You will see a command prompt ready for input.

 ---

-### Slide 27: Basic Components of the Terminal
+### Slide 27: Basic Terminal Commands
 **Content:**
-- **Prompt:** [username@hostname ~]$
-- **Commands:** Type commands to interact with the system.
+- **pwd**: Shows your current directory.
-- **Example:** `ls` to list files in the current directory.
+- **ls**: Lists the contents of the current directory.
+- **cd**: Changes to a different directory.

 ---

-### Slide 28: Navigating Directories
+### Slide 28: More Basic Commands
 **Content:**
-- Use `pwd` to see current directory.
+- **mkdir**: Creates a new directory.
-- Use `cd` to change directories.
-- Example: `cd Documents` to move to the Documents directory.
+- **rm**: Deletes a file.
+- **touch**: Creates a new empty file.

 ---

-### Slide 29: Running Programs
+### Slide 29: Using nano Text Editor
 **Content:**
-- Execute programs by typing their names.
-- Example: Type `R` to start the R interpreter.
-- Terminal is primary interface for running programs on remote servers.
+- **nano**: Opens a text editor within the terminal.
+- Use it to create and edit text files.
+- Example: `$ nano myfile.txt`

 ---

-### Slide 30: Exiting the Terminal
+### Slide 30: Logging Out
 **Content:**
-- Type `exit` to log out and close the terminal.
+- When done, type `exit` to log out.
-- Terminal is crucial for managing files, running programs, and processing data.
-- Essential for tasks like data analysis and machine learning.
+- Termius will disconnect you from the server.
+- Proper logout ensures security and resource management.

 ---